llafuente/language/types/block.md

 #### interlaced (proposal)

-Because the implementation is so difficult i just leave the note.
+Because the implementation is so difficult I just leave the note.

 Interlaced array memory, improve access to the same index in every array in the block because they are now memory continuous

 Example (plee/c-ish)